This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 While the important ones whisper quietly and are ignored.

-We realize we have become slaves to the tyranny of the urgent.
+We realise we have become slaves to the tyranny of the urgent.

 Is there any escape from this slavery?